dtanner/env-override/README.md

 Let you define your application's configuration in a **typed** configuration, and allow its settings to be overridden by environment variables.

-There are a dozen ways to configure your application, and configuration management is often rife confusion, rot, and bugs.
+There are a dozen ways to configure your application, and configuration management is often rife with confusion, rot, and bugs.

 The approach this tool takes is toward the https://12factor.net/config technique, with the added benefit of using a typed configuration object, which lets you manage your configuration like code.